Broadwind Sends Letter to Shareholders Clarifying Attempts by WM Argyle to Mislead Shareholders

 Board Urges Shareholders to Vote on the WHITE Proxy Card "FOR" Broadwind's Director Nominees

-CICERO, Ill., May 09, 2023 (GLOBE NEWSWIRE) -- Broadwind, Inc. (Nasdaq: BWEN, or the “Company”), has sent a letter to shareholders in connection with its upcoming annual meeting, which is scheduled to be held on May 23, 2023 (the “2023 Annual Meeting”).
+CICERO, Ill., May 09, 2023 (GLOBE NEWSWIRE) -- Broadwind, Inc. BWEN or the "Company"))), has sent a letter to shareholders in connection with its upcoming annual meeting, which is scheduled to be held on May 23, 2023 (the "2023 Annual Meeting").
 The full text of the letter follows.

 May 9, 2023